YanisLaribi/Quixo_game/README.md

-Quixo – Interactive Online Game (University Python Project)
+# Quixo – Interactive Online Game (University Python Project)

 <img src="https://pax.ulaval.ca/static/GLO-1901/images/quixo.jpg" style="display: block; margin-left: auto; margin-right: auto;" alt="Quixo" width="50%" height="auto">

-Quixo is a Python application that lets you play the strategic game of Quixo from the command line.
-It uses API calls to communicate with an online game server, manages the game board and match states, and provides tools for automated testing and game management.
-This project blends direct terminal interaction with real-time server integration.
+Quixo is a Python application that allows you to play the strategic board game Quixo through the command line.
+The implementation uses API calls to interact with a remote game server, manages the game board and matches, and provides tools for automated testing and game manipulation.
+This project combines direct terminal interaction with online server integration.

-Features
+## Features

-Creation and management of Quixo games using a third-party API.
+- Create and manage Quixo matches via a third-party API.

-Command line interface for:
+- Command line interface to:

-Starting a new game.
+    - Start a new match.

-Playing moves and tracking game progress.
+    - Play moves and track game progression.

-Listing and viewing existing games.
+    - List and view existing matches.

-Displaying the board and player legend in real time.
+    - Display the board and player legend dynamically.

-Modules for formatting and handling game elements (board, games, moves).
+- Modules for formatting and managing game components (board, matches, moves).

-Automated test suite to ensure core modules work properly.
+- Automated test suite to validate core functionalities.

-In-code documentation for easy onboarding and extension.
+- In-code documentation to facilitate understanding and extension.

-Project Structure
+## Project Structure

-main.py: Main entry point, manages user interaction and coordinates the flow of a Quixo match.
+- `main.py`: Main entry point managing user interaction and orchestrating the game flow.

-api.py: Server interface module; lists, creates, retrieves, and modifies games via secure REST calls.
+- `api.py`: Interface module for the game server; handles listing, creating, retrieving, and updating matches using secure RESTful calls.

-quixo.py: Utility functions for game structure and graphical representation, command parsing, player and board management.
+- `quixo.py`: Utilities for game structure, graphical representation, command parsing, and board/player management.

-tests.py: Unit tests for key formatting and manipulation functions of Quixo.
+- `tests.py`: Unit tests validating key formatting and game logic functions.

-file.gitignore: List of files to ignore in version control.
+- `.gitignore`: Specifies files and directories to be excluded from version control.

+---

+This project was developed for educational purposes as part of a university course, providing a solid base for command-line gaming with API integration.